khulnasoft/integrations-core/twemproxy/README.md

        port: 2222
    ```

-2. [Restart the Agent][4] to begin sending Twemproxy metrics to Datadog.
+2. [Restart the Agent][4] to begin sending Twemproxy metrics to Khulnasoft.

 ##### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, you need to enable it in `khulnasoft.yaml`:

    ```yaml
    logs_enabled: true